 The (R)AN forwards the MM NAS Service Request message to the AMF based on the existing N2 connection.
 If the Service Request cannot be handled by the AMF, the AMF reject it.

-3. AMF to SMF: Nsmf_PDUSession_UpdateSMContext Request (PDU Session ID(s)).
+3. AMF to SMF: Nsmf_PDUSession_UpdateSMContext Request (PDU Session ID(s), Cause, UE location information).

 The AMF sends Nsmf_PDUSession_UpdateSMContext Request to SMF(s) associated with the PDU Session ID(s), including the current UE location.
+The Cause indicates "establishment of user plane resources".

 NOTE 2: Step 3 is not performed for PDU Session(s) not indicated in the Service Request.
-Also, following step 4 to 7 and step 12 to 16 are skipped.
+Also, following step 4 to 7 and step 12 to 16 are skipped for those PDU session(s).

-4. Same as step 5 of 4.2.3.2-1.
+4-9.
+Same as step 5 to 10 of Figure 4.2.3.2-1.

-5a.
-[Conditional] SMF to new intermediate UPF: N4 Session Establishment Request

-If the SMF selects a new intermediate UPF for the PDU Session, an N4 Session Establishment Request message is sent to the new intermediate UPF, providing Packet detection, enforcement and reporting rules to be installed on the T-UPF.
-The PDU Session anchor info for this PDU Session is also provided to the T-UPF.

-5b. new UPF to SMF: N4 Session Establishment Response

-The new UPF sends an N4 Session Establishment Response message to the SMF.
-If the UPF allocates CN tunnel info, the UPF provides CN DL tunnel info and UL tunnel info (i.e. CN N3 tunnel info) to the SMF.
-The SMF starts a timer, to be used in step 17a to release the resource in old UPF if there is one.

-6a.
-[Conditional] SMF to UPF (PSA): N4 Session Modification Request

-If the SMF selects a new UPF to act as intermediate UPF for the PDU Session, the SMF sends N4 Session Modification Request message to PDU Session anchor UPF, UPF (PSA), providing the DL tunnel information for the new intermediate UPF.

-6b.
-UPF (PSA) to SMF: N4 Session Modification Response

-The UPF (PSA) sends N4 Session Modification Response message to SMF.

-7. SMF to AMF: Nsmf_PDUSession_UpdateSMContext Response (N2 SM information (PDU Session ID, QoS profile, CN N3 Tunnel Info, S-NSSAI)) to the AMF.

-The SMF generates N2 SM information and sends N11 Message to the AMF to establish the User Plane(s) for the PDU Sessions.
-The N2 SM information contains information that the AMF shall provide to the RAN.

-8. AMF to (R)AN: N2 Request (N2 SM information (QoS profile, CN N3 Tunnel Info) received from SMF, MM NAS Service Accept).
+10. AMF to (R)AN: N2 Request (N2 SM information (QoS profile, CN N3 Tunnel Info) received from SMF, MM NAS Service Accept).

 If there are multiple PDU Sessions that involves multiple SMFs, AMF does not need wait for responses from all SMFs in step 3.
 In case of the Network initiated Service Request procedure, the AMF does not send MM NAS Service Accept message to the UE.

-If, for any PDU Session IDs provided by the UE, the PDU Session corresponds to a LADN and the UE is outside the area of availability of the LADN, then the MM NAS Service Accept includes an indication of the PDU Session ID and the reason why the user plane resources were not activated (e.g. LADN not available).
+If the activation of UP of a PDU Session is rejected by an SMF, then the MM NAS Service Accept includes an indication of the PDU Session ID and the reason why the user plane resources were not activated (e.g. LADN not available).